Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 {% endraw %}
 ```

 Now we can run the build pipeline just as before.
 The interesting part of this exercise is that the expanded YAML for the templated and non-templated pipelines steps are the same!
 We just made the YAML reusable.
-Here's a screen shot of the original pipeline on the left and templated pipeline on the right.
+Here's a screenshot of the original pipeline on the left and templated pipeline on the right.

 ![Comparing two build steps](/assets/images/devOpsBlogs/compare-builds.png)